Whole Foods: Supporting "Go Greed" Movement!

 Anyway, your beef, pun intended, should be with Beef Northwest, not with Whole Foods.

 The only way to affect the situation as an individual would be to stop purchasing Country Natural Beef, which, as a vegan, you don’t do anyway.

 Don’t hate the playa, hate the game.

 This is the nature of our lovely capitalist economy.

-I’ve been involved in Amnesty International since 1986 and many other social causes since well before that, so I am not just some unfeeling jerk insensitive to the plight of farm
+I’ve been involved in Amnesty International since 1986 and many other social causes since well before that, so I am not just some unfeeling jerk insensitive to the plight of farm workers.

 This is simply barking up the wrong tree – and showing a fundamental misunderstanding of how our economy works.